dmx-systems/dmx-linqa/README.md

 ![linqa-empty-workspace.png](docs/linqa-empty-workspace.png)

 IMPORTANT: don't do real work in Linqa as DMX `admin` user.
 In particular when you're creating further Linqa workspaces, Linqa will not work as expected.
-Login as DMX `admin` user only for 1) a quick trial (and possibly subsequent database wipeout), and 2) as the first step when creating a real multi-user production setup.
+Login as DMX `admin` user only for 1) a quick trial (and possibly subsequent database wipeout), and 2) when setting up a multi-user server installation.

-## Multi-user production setup
+## Multi-user server installation

-Regarding a multi-user setup Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
+Regarding a multi-user server installation Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
 In its current form Linqa is meant to support organization-internal working groups.
 Except the login page the Linqa UI has no public surface.
 In order to access Linqa workspaces users need a Linqa account.
 Linqa workspaces are invitation-only.
 Workspaces and user accounts are created by Linqa administrators.
-For the account/password related workflows Linqa programmatically sends emails to users.
+For the account/password related workflows Linqa relies on an infrastructure for sending mails.

 Once Linqa is installed and minimum configuration is done (see above) these steps need to be done *only once*:

-1. Do user accounts and email configuration.
+1. Multi-user and email configuration.
-2. Create a **Linqa administrator** account.
+2. Create the initial **Linqa administrator** account.
+The password of the DMX `admin` user is required.
 3. Logout.

-From that moment on you're supposed to not login to Linqa as a DMX administrator anymore.
-For doing Linqa administration tasks login as a Linqa administrator instead.
+From that moment on you'll not login to Linqa as a DMX administrator anymore.
+Further Linqa administration tasks are done by the Linqa administrator then.

-### User accounts and email configuration
+### Multi-user and email configuration

+Add additional entries to DMX's `conf/config.properties` file:

 | Property                                | Required | Description |
 | --------                                | -------- | ----------- |